Don't Forget the Driver

 Don't Forget the Driver is a 2019 BBC Two comedy series, co-created and co-written by Tim Crouch and Toby Jones, in which Jones also stars alongside Erin Kellyman.
-A second series was commissioned by the BBC for broadcast in 2020, but was delayed and then cancelled due to the coronavirus pandemic.
+A second series was commissioned by the BBC for broadcast in 2020, but was delayed and later cancelled due to the coronavirus pandemic.
 The show is produced by Sister Pictures and distributed by BBC Studios.

 Plot

-Set in Bognor Regis, Jones plays Pete Green, a depressed single father who works as a coach driver and discovers an asylum seeker after taking a coach party across the channel.
+Set in Bognor Regis, Jones plays Pete Green, a depressed single father who works as a coach driver and discovers an asylum seeker after taking a coach party across the Channel.